 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?

-Also known as Fat Harvesting, is a cosmetic surgery involving the movement of fat from one part of the body to another.
-Fat injections and lipofilling is a procedure that uses a person’s own fat to fill in irregularities and grooves, primarily in the face, around the temples, eyes, chin, and lips.
-This is now a well-established technique that was perfected in the early nineties.
+Also known as Fat Harvesting, Fat Grafting, Fat Injections, Lipofilling, Fat Transfer is a cosmetic surgery involving the movement of fat from one part of the body to another.
+During this procedure, your own fat will be used to fill in irregularities and grooves, primarily in the face, around the temples, eyes, chin, and lips.
+It can also be used to enhance the appearance of the breast, feet, hips, buttocks, and hands.
+The procedure is now a well-established technique that was perfected in the early nineties.